keybase/client/desktop/docs/installer_and_updater_architecture.md

 The design above limits the updater's responsibilities to:
 * check for a new version
 * download it
-* ask the user for permission to upgrade, or do so automatically if they've said they don't want to be asked every time
+* ask the user for permission to update, or do so automatically if they've said they don't want to be asked every time
-* check signatures on the new upgrade, ask for admin permission if needed to perform the install
+* check signatures on the new upgrade, ask for admin permissions if needed to perform the install
 * replace the old app bundle on disk with the newly-downloaded one
-* restart the app, triggering the installer to notice new components
+* restart the app, triggering the installer to notice and install new services

 #### How do we find out about updates?